Meet Bill Bailey – Strictly Come Dancing contestant and stand-up comedian

 And he quickly made his way to the top end of Strictly Come Dancing leaderboard with an impressive 24 points, surpassing Max George and Clara Amfo.

-The Strictly Come Dancing judges praised him, and many fans reckon he could even be this year’s winner.
+The Strictly Come Dancing judges praised him, and many fans reckon he could even be this year’s dark horse.
 Could the bookies be rushing to adjust their odds?

+This week, he’s looking to build on that success when he dances the Paso Doble to Ennio Morricone’s iconic The Good, The Bad and The Ugly theme – and he’ll be hoping the routine is more good than bad or ugly!

 Bailey competes against the likes likes of actress Caroline Quentin, Good Morning Britain host Ranvir Singh, and Olympic boxer Nicola Adams, who is part of the show’s first same sex pairing.